JonAbrams/synth/README.md

 This will create a new folder called `my_app`, you can of course change `my_app` to anything you like.

+    cd my_app
+    synth install -b
+    synth install -f

+Go into your new project and install any third-party back-end and front-end packages.

+Even though you have already installed _synth_ globally, in order to use it on the command-line, each project needs its own copy of it.
+Running `synth install -b` will install it for you.

 ### Default app directory structure

 ```